An Explainer on Time-Series Graphs With Examples

 Time-series graphs with Python

-There are many ways to plot in Python, so it mostly depends on your other requirements and setting.
+There are many ways to plot in Python, so it mostly depends on your other requirements and settings.
 As with most programming languages, the various libraries/packages created by developers worldwide make it usable to several users.
 That way, you don’t have to build everything from scratch—you can make the most of the pre-built blocks others have made and collected in the form of libraries.

 So the question becomes: is there a library for this, and which do I use?
 For plotting graphs and data, you need two things: you have to tell Python (or any other language) what the data is and tell it to draw the data in the way you want.
 Arguably, the easiest way to achieve this in Python for our above dataset is using the Pandas library to ingest the data and pyplot (from the matplotlib library) to then create the graph.